connectedbits/process_pilot/docs/tasks.md

 # Tasks

 A task has no internal parts, it represents a single unit of work.
-A task can be automated (Service, Script, or BusinessRule) or require manual completion (Task, UserTask).
+A task can be run automatically (Script, or BusinessRule) or require completion (Task, ServiceTask, and UserTask) outside of the engine.

 ## Task